Skip to main content

 The following information is required in support of a mortgage application:

 The Society will initially attempt to identify all customers electronically by using software which checks a series of databases for identification information.
-This search does not affect your client's credit rating, however in some cases we may find it necessary to request paper identification to prove name and/or address.
-Where required, any documents can be provided using our document upload facility.
+This search does not affect your credit rating, however in some cases we may find it necessary to request paper identification to prove name and/or address.

 Applicants must supply proof of residence.
 Any utility bill, council tax bill, bank statements or mortgage statements are acceptable, provided confirmation of sight of the original documents is supplied and they are from within the last 3 months.